flarum/docs/docs/extend/start.md

 See [the composer.json schema](https://getcomposer.org/doc/04-schema.md) documentation for information about other properties you can add to `composer.json`.

 ::: tip
-Use the [ReFlar extension generator](https://github.com/ReFlar/extension-generator) to automatically create your extension's scaffolding.
+Use the [FoF extension generator](https://github.com/FriendsOfFlarum/extension-generator) to automatically create your extension's scaffolding.
 :::

 ### Installing Your Extension